greezyBob/Owen-Wowsen/README.md

 We started this project out by first spending time picking a suitable API for this project.
 We were limited to free APIs and were also conscious of any APIs with strict rate limiting and tight limits.

 ## Overview
 We chose to keep our site simple and clean given the time constraints.
 With this in mind we kept the site to one main page rather than having multiple different pages a user could click to.
-In order to make requests to the api we used axios and saved the resulting data to vairables using the React useState and setState hooks.
+In order to make requests to the api we used axios and saved the resulting data to variables using the React useState and setState hooks.

 For the design we opted for Chakra UI which allowed for a good amount of customisation whilst also having many prebuilt components that helped to speed up the design process.
 Chakra UI made it a lot easier to have a mobile first design.
-The site is fully compatible with mobile and had dark and light modes.
+The site is fully compatible with mobile and has dark and light modes.

 ## Challenges